Witryna i język

 The easiest and quickest way to renew your passport is to use one of the online services: https://www.gov.uk/apply-renew-passport

 Will I need a Visa to travel to the EU after Brexit?

 NO. British Citizens will not need visas for short term stays of up to 90 days, in a 180 day period.

 Will the European Health Insurance Card (EHIC) still be valid?

-No. There will be no reciprocal healthcare agreement.
+YES.
+The EHIC card will continue to be valid for the duration of the transition period.
 Individuals should ensure they have adequate private travel insurance, to cover all medical treatment and costs.